 Q: Is my application accepted?
 What do I do next?

 A: Applications are processed by a staff member in the order they are received.
-Once your application is processed you will either receive confirmation and video submission instruction emails or an email requesting any incomplete materials (e.g. different repertoire, payment for application fee).
-Note: our offices are closed December 24, 2021-January 2, 2022.
-If you applied after December 22, we will be processing your application after January 3.
+Once your application is processed you will either receive confirmation and video submission instruction emails or an email requesting any incomplete materials (e.g. different repertoire).
+Note: our offices are closed from December 23, 2023-January 2, 2024.
+If you applied after December 21, we will be processing your application after January 3.

 Q: Are there still openings in my division?

 A: As of this writing, likely.
 Your application will be processed in the order of its receipt.
 If your division is full, you will be added to a waitlist and informed of your status.
-Applicants who cannot compete due to a full or canceled division will have their application fees refunded.
 Divisions that regularly reach capacity before the deadline are: Piano II, Strings II, and Voice I; Other divisions that occasionally fill before the deadline are: Brass & Woodwinds III, Piano III, and Strings III.
 Most applications are received in the final two weeks.
 If you apply two or more weeks before the deadline, you are much more likely to receive a slot.

 Q: My division is full.
 May I still apply and be on a waitlist?